-For as long as any of the Notes are listed on Euronext Dublin, physical copies of the following documents may be inspected at and will be available, upon request, free of charge, from the registered office of the Issuer and from the specified offices of the Paying and Transfer Agents (where applicable, with an English translation thereof):
+For as long as any of the Notes are listed on the Irish Stock Exchange, physical copies of the following documents may be inspected at and will be available, upon request, free of charge, from the registered office of the Issuer and from the specified offices of the Paying and Transfer Agents (where applicable, with an English translation thereof):

-- 3.1. the constitutional documents of the Issuer; - 3.2. this Prospectus and any amendment or supplement hereto (if any, to the extent published after the date hereof); - 3.3. the Fiscal Agency Agreement (which includes the forms of Global Certificate and Note Certificate); - 3.4. the consolidated audited financial statements of the Issuer in respect of the financial years ended 31 December 2017 and 31 December 2016 (with an English translation thereof) together with the audit reports prepared in connection therewith; and - 3.5. the unaudited consolidated interim financial statements of the Issuer for the three-month period ended 31 March 2018 as set out in the Issuer's Interim Report Q1 2018.
+- 3.1. the constitutional documents of the Issuer; - 3.2. this Prospectus and any amendment or supplement hereto (if any, to the extent published after the date hereof); - 3.3. the Fiscal Agency Agreement (which includes the forms of Global Certificate and Note Certificate); - 3.4. the consolidated audited financial statements of the Issuer in respect of the financial years ended 31 December 2015 and 31 December 2014 (with an English translation thereof) together with the audit reports prepared in connection therewith; - 3.5. the unaudited consolidated interim financial statements of the Issuer for the three-month and sixmonth periods ended 30 June 2016 as set out in the Issuer's Interim Report Q2 2016 together with the auditor's review report in respect thereof; and - 3.6. the unaudited consolidated interim financial statements of the Issuer for the three-month and ninemonth periods ended 30 September 2016 as set out in the Issuer's Interim Report Q3 2016.

-In addition, this Prospectus will be published on the website of Euronext Dublin (www.ise.ie).
+In addition, this Prospectus will be published on the website of the Irish Stock Exchange (www.ise.ie).